Clickstreams or clickpaths represent the sequences of actions performed (clicks, etc.) and webpages visited by a website user.

 token_auth acts as your password and is used to authenticate in API requests.
 You can find the

-token_auth by logging in Piwik, then click on your username in the top menu, then click the link “API” in the left menu.
+token_auth by logging in Piwik, then click on Administration in the top menu, then click the link “API” in the left menu.

 token_auth is secret and should be handled very carefully: do not share it with anyone.
 Each Piwik user has a different